Silesian independence: After 1990

 The Silesian Autonomy Movement (Silesian: Ruch Autōnōmije Ślōnska, RAŚ) was founded in January 1990 by Rudolf Kołodziejczyk and is based in the Polish part of Upper Silesia.
 RAŚ sees the Silesians as a separate nation rather than primarily as Poles, Germans or Czechs.

 The movement participated in the 1991 Polish parliamentary elections and received 40,061 votes (0.36%) and two seats, one of its MPs was Kazimierz Świtoń.
 Since then, RAŚ has never been represented in the Polish parliament.

+Surveys from the 1990s found that between 30 and 60% of Silesians supported Silesian autonomy.
+In 1991–1993, a survey was carried out on the ethnic identity of rural communities in Lubliniec and Rybnik.
+The results of the survey revealed a predominance of Silesian ethnic identification (over 70%) and clear sympathies towards the autonomy of Upper Silesia (30%–50%).
+In a survey conducted in Tychy in 1992, 30% of respondents felt that Silesia should strive for territorial autonomy; approximately 20% had an opposing view, and almost 40% of the respondents evaded answering; the authors of the survey concluded the vast majority of those who refused to answer were supporters of autonomy as well.

 In 2002, RAŚ became a member of the European Free Alliance.
 Since 2007 has organized annual Autonomy Marches in Poland.

 In 2000 the Polish Office For State Protection warned in its report that RAŚ may be a potential threat to Poland's interests.

 Jerzy Gorzelik, the current leader and representative of the Silesian Autonomy Movement, has claimed numerous times that he is not Polish by nationality but rather "Upper Silesian".
 He once stated: I'm Silesian, not Polish.
 My fatherland is Upper Silesia.
 I did not pledge anything to Poland nor I promised anything to it so it means that I did not betray it.
 The state called the Republic of Poland, of which I'm a citizen, refused to give me and my friends a right to self-determination and so that's why I do not feel obligated to loyalty towards this country.